Janet Achurch: Career

 Janet Achurch's first appearance on stage was in 1883 at the Olympic Theatre in London in the farcical Betsy Baker.
 From 1883 to her retirement in 1913, she appeared in a wide range of roles, in London, touring England, as well as Australia, New Zealand, India, and Egypt.
 In 1889 she took over management of the Novelty Theatre in London.
 That year she played one of her most notable roles as Nora in the English premiere of Ibsen's A Doll's House.
 This enhanced her own fame as well as Ibsen's standing in England.

 George Bernard Shaw wrote the title role of his play Candida with her in mind and would only allow the play to be performed if Achurch played the title role, which took place in 1897 at Her Majesty's Theatre.
 In 1889, during her tour with her actor husband Charles Charrington in Egypt, she gave birth to a stillborn child in Cairo, almost dying herself during the birth.
 The lingering pains increased her addiction to morphine.

 Retirement and death

-Her last performance was in 1913 as Merete Bery in Wiers-Jenssen's The Witch.
+Her last performance was in 1913 as Merete Bery in Hans Wiers-Jenssen's The Witch.
 Due to exhaustion and illness, she declared her retirement as soon as the production closed.
 She died of "morphine poisoning" on 11 September 1916, aged 52, at Ventnor, Isle of Wight.